GiannopoulosK/CustomerSegmentation-Churn/README.md

 | Ensemble Tuned Models     | 0.9            | 0.89       | 0.96     |
 | Ensemble XGB Models       | 0.89           | 0.9        | 0.97     |

-# Let's see how I did it!
+# Let's see how I did it! 🔍

-## Tools and Libraries Used:
+## Tools and Libraries Used 🛠️:
-- Pandas
+- Pandas 🐼
-- NumPy
+- NumPy 🔢
-- SciPy
+- SciPy 📈
-- Matplotlib
+- Matplotlib 📊
-- Seaborn
+- Seaborn 🌊
-- Scikit-learn
+- Scikit-learn 🧠
-- Imbalanced-learn
+- Imbalanced-learn ⚖️
-- XGBoost
+- XGBoost 🌳
-- LightGBM
+- LightGBM 🌟

-# Data:
+# Data 📊:
-### For this project, I used data directly from Kaggle without doing any data collection myself.
-Below are the links for the dataset:
+### The data used in this project were sourced by kaggle:

 - [Original Dataset](https://zenodo.org/records/4322342#.Y8OsBdJBwUE)
 - [Dataset on Kaggle](https://www.kaggle.com/datasets/thedevastator/predicting-credit-card-customer-attrition-with-m)

-# EDA:
+# EDA 🕵️‍♀️:
-### During Exploratory Data Analysis, I delved deep into the data performing univariate, bivariate, and multivariate analysis, in which I identified a lot of outliers in four of the columns, as seen below:
+### During this stage, I delved deep into the data performing univariate, bivariate, and multivariate analysis, during which I identified a lot of outliers in four of the columns, as seen below:
 ![Outlier Dashboard](charts/outlier_dashboard.png)

-# Outlier Detection and Handling:
+# Outlier Detection and Handling 🛡️:
 ### For detecting the outliers, I used an ensemble technique using:
 - Modified Z-score
 - IQR